 By and large I have to admit that I’m not much of a cake man – I often find, perhaps unsurprisingly, that they are a little too cakey for my liking.
 By that I mean there is a little too much sponge and not enough of anything else.
-However, if done perfectly, a Victoria Sponge can be absolutely delightful.
+However, if done perfectly, a Victoria Sponge from any party shop can be absolutely delightful.
 I think the key to making a good sponge is to use high quality eggs, because their taste really comes through in the mixture.
 As such, if you use bad eggs it will just taste a little dodgy – luckily we keep our own chickens, so that was covered for perfectly.
 Another bonus of the victoria sponge is that it’s so simple, and therefore cheap to make – it isn’t even iced.
 It really is the perfect British cake to be enjoyed, as Queen Victoria did, at 11 o’clock with a spot of tea.

 It was my 21st birthday yesterday, hence the lack of blog material, for which my dear old mother, bless her soul, made a lovely strawberry cheesecake.
 I will, at some point, blog this cheesecake, because as a few of you will know cheesecake is my favourite dessert.
 How can anyone get enough of a nice thick “buttery biscuit base?”